-The mission of our story circle is to build bridges of interfaith understanding – person by person, and story by story.
-We’d like to tell you what to expect at our circles – particularly in the era of Zoom.
+Our story circle builds bridges of interfaith understanding, person by person and story by story.
+We’d like to tell you what to expect at our circles, particularly in this era of Zoom.
 Please make sure you have downloaded the Zoom application on the device you will be using and arrive on time.

 We usually open and close the meeting with a prayer, poem or reflection.
 Our guest storyteller will usually have the first 20-30 minutes to share stories on the circle’s theme.

 Our listeners are invited to be storytellers!
 We all enjoy listening, and some of us may be moved from time to time to share a personal or a traditional story – planned or unplanned – up to 10 minutes, please.
 Very often, stories bring forth other stories which greatly enrich our circle when given a voice.
 So don’t be surprised if you find that you have a story to tell.
 Don’t be shy; a story given life through telling is often as much a gift for the teller as for those who hear it.